LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 The lab consists of two parts:

-- Part 1: AMA - Analyze the application WhereAmI using AMA and modenrize it using the AMA Dev Tools
+- Part 1: AMA - Analyze the application WhereAmI using AMA and modernize it using the AMA Dev Tools
 - Part 2: MoRE - Create in MoRE a managed Liberty cluster and deploy the application

 You will need an estimated **60 to 90 minutes** to complete all parts of the lab.